 Initial red flags

-criticism towards the content.
-The top comment labels transgenderism as
+displaying any criticism towards the content.
+The top comment

 She starts with wrong assumptions right away.